Duvdevan Unit

 Unit 217, frequently called Duvdevan (דובדבן), is a mistaʽaravim unit in the Commando Brigade of the Israel Defense Forces.

 It is notable for its undercover operations in urban areas, during which its operators often wear civilian clothing to disguise themselves among the local Arab populace.
 The unit is also known to have highly trained members in both human and mechanical counter-surveillance.
-Unlike other special forces, they can operate independently in more than one place at a time.
-Unit 217 performs many high-risk and complicated operations, including targeted killings of terrorists and a range of other undercover operations in Arab regions, many of which are classified.
+Unit 217 performs many high-risk and complicated operations, including targeted killings of militants and a range of other undercover operations in Arab regions, many of which are classified.

 History

 According to the Israel Defense Forces (IDF), Unit 217 was established in June 1986 to deal with "security events" in the West Bank, especially in its densely populated civilian areas.
 During the 2015–2016 violence wave, the unit was involved in the arrests of the killers of Eitam and Naʽama Henkin, Hafna Meir, and rabbi Yaʽakov Littman (sometimes spelled Litman) and his son.
 For its work during this period, Unit 217 received the Israeli Chief of Staff citation.

+Roni Numa was a commander of the Duvdevan Unit before being promoted to aluf (major general).

 Upon joining the Commando Brigade, Unit 217 expanded its operational activities.